Understand Microsoft Teams apps and their capabilities

 Users can find and add apps to Teams from the Teams app store.
 They can also add apps directly from the context they're working in, such as chat or channel tab, Teams meeting, or messaging area.
 For more information, see add an app to Microsoft Teams.

 A user can add and use an app only when an admin allows the app and the app is made available to the user via permission policies.
 An organization's IT admin has complete control over who can install which apps in which context.
 Users can't add apps that are blocked, any app with a lock icon in the Teams store is blocked for the user.
 However, users can request their org’s IT admin for their approval.
 After the app is approved, users can add the app from the Teams store.

 Only individuals can request for an approval to add an app in Teams.

 Understand app capabilities

 Teams app capabilities are the core functionalities that developers build in an app to fulfill various use cases of Teams apps.
-Apps contain one or more of the following capabilities.
-All these are different capabilities of Teams apps and admins govern these apps using the common app governance methods.
+Admins only govern the apps using the common app governance methods.

 Tabs: Tabs are Teams-aware webpages pinned at the top of a channel or a chat.
 Tabs let you interact with content and services with a web-like experience.
 They're simple HTML